If you know that your daughter is not well enough to come to school, please contact us as soon as possible:

 We expect all students to be on the school site by 8.15 a.m. every morning.
 Registration begins at 8.20 a.m. and the first lesson starts at 8.25 am.

-- Students who miss registration need to report to the main reception before going to their first lesson.
+- Students who miss registration need to report to the student reception before going to their first lesson.

 - After lessons 1 and 2 (after 10.25 a.m.) late students need to report to the Attendance Manager’s office in Pastoral Support to discuss reasons behind being late.
 Reception staff will direct your daughter there if required.